Best Time to Visit Antarctica

-In general, the best time to visit Antarctica is from November – March.
+In general, the only time to visit Antarctica is from October to March – this is when Antarctic cruises operate.
 During these months, the ice starts to break up allowing ships to enter into untouched winter white territory and beautiful wildflowers begin to bloom on the islands.
 In November, the icebergs are at the greatest size offering guests fantastic photo opportunities.

 For some Antarctica trip ideas, see our Top 3 Antarctica Tours.
 We can offer a range of different trips, including fly-cruises from Chile and cruises starting and ending in Ushuaia, Argentina.
-The earliest that it is possible to take a cruise to Antarctica in October each year.
+The earliest that it is possible to take a cruise to Antarctica is late October each year.

-September to October is typically before any of the cruise departures begin as the winter season is coming to a close.
-In winter, Antarctica is practically unreachable and unvisitable due to the below-freezing temperatures and days full of darkness.
-In late October, cruises start to operate again and travelers have the opportunity to be the first explorers of the Antarctica tourist season.
+In late October, cruises start to operate and travelers have the opportunity to be the first explorers of the Antarctic tourist season.
 Also during this time, guests to the southernmost continent have a chance to see the penguins of South Georgia and the Falkland Islands as it is the beginning of the mating season.

-November is a beautiful time to visit Antarctica as the winter ice starts to break up and guests can venture into other areas that might not have been accessible earlier in the year.
+Late October and November is a beautiful time to visit Antarctica as the winter ice starts to break up and guests can venture into areas that were inaccessible earlier in the year.
 Also during this time grand ice sculptures and icebergs are visible, and wildflowers are in bloom in South Georgia and the Falkland Islands.

-Note: In November it’s much more rare to see baby animals in Antarctica because it’s too cold for seal pups and penguins.
-December is a better time to see wildlife.
+Note: In November it’s rarer to see baby animals in Antarctica because it’s too cold for seal pups and penguins.

 Antarctica’s weather in the Spring results in increased temperatures, though it never gets quite “warm” in the southernmost continent.
 In September, temperatures rise from -7F to 0F and rarely fall below -20F.
 As October gets closer, temperatures rise to 14F and in November, temperatures rise from 14F to 28F.